 | Severance agreement with release | Yes | Must provide adequate consideration and comply with OWBPA/MHRA |

-Common Mistakes Employers Make
+What Mistakes Do Employers Make Most Often?

 Failing to revoke system access.
-Every day a former employee retains access to your systems is a day of risk—and a day that weakens your legal position if you later need to bring a CFAA claim.
+Every day a former employee retains access to your systems is a day of risk and a day that weakens your legal position if you later need to bring a CFAA claim.

 Not having written agreements at all.
 MUTSA provides baseline trade secret protection, but written nondisclosure and non-solicitation agreements are far stronger tools.
 Every employee with access to client relationships or confidential information should have a written agreement.